Vintage Market Finds for the Garden: Containers, Décor & Creative Outdoor Styling

 (Trust me, I’ve asked myself this question plenty of times.
 Sometimes I put the item back and regret it later, but most often, I didn’t really have the right spot for it).

-When you walk by that item and just get that feeling it would be PERFECT in your garden or home.
+One of my best thrifting tips is when you walk by that item and just get that feeling it would be PERFECT in your garden or home.

 Grab it.